 Or, if you can’t put the screens down, try a pair of amber-tinted glasses that block blue light.

 3. Eliminate Bad Eye Care Hygiene

 If you are a contact wearer, you’ve probably heard before that you’re supposed to keep your contact solution fresh.

 Not only does this mean ensuring that the bottle of storage solution is not out of date, but it’s also crucial to rinse out contact cases of last night’s solution before refilling and storing your contacts again.

-Using old solution or topping of what’s left from the previous day can introduce germs to your lenses that then transfer to your eye.
+Using an old solution or topping off what’s left from the previous day can introduce germs to your lenses that then transfer to your eye.

 Additionally, remember to throw out disposable contacts when it’s time, based on manufacturer’s guidelines and your doctor’s recommendations.

 This is an important step that many people fudge on, but the contacts are made to be worn only for so long.

 If you’re concerned about the cost of your disposables, talk to your eye doctor about options.

 Hand washing is another hygiene step that is easy to skip when you’re rushed, but it’s the easiest way to cut down on the germs that your delicate eyes are exposed to.